-Research and development expenditures represent investments that keep the Company's products at the leading edge of time and frequency technology and enhance competitiveness for future sales.
-In the period ended July 31, 2007, the Company incurred exceptional levels of engineering spending and development work on its satellite payload products.
+Research and development expenditures represent investments that keep the Company's products at the leading edge of time and frequency technology and enhance competitiveness for future revenues.
+Research and development spending for the six and three-month periods ended October 31, 2008, was 8.3% and 6.2% of revenues, respectively, compared to 12.1% and 10.4% of revenues for the same periods of fiscal year 2008, respectively.
+The decreased spending in fiscal year 2009 is a result of many of the Company's development resources being applied to certain cost-plus-fee satellite payload programs.
+As a consequence, some of the Company's development expenditures will be customer-funded and the costs will appear in cost of revenues, thus reducing the level of internal research and development spending.
+In the six and three-month periods ended October 31, 2007, the Company incurred exceptional levels of engineering spending and development work on its satellite payload products.
 This effort abated throughout fiscal year 2008.
-Research and development spending for the quarter ended July 31, 2008, was 10.4% of revenues compared to 14% of revenues for the same period of fiscal year 2008.
-The Company targets research and development spending at approximately 10% of sales, but the rate of spending can increase or decrease from quarter to quarter as new projects are identified and others are concluded.
+The Company targets research and development spending at approximately 10% of revenues, but the rate of spending can increase or decrease from quarter to quarter as new projects are identified and others are concluded.
 The Company will continue to devote significant resources to develop new products, enhance existing products and implement efficient manufacturing processes.
-In fiscal 2009, many of the Company development resources will be applied to certain cost-plus-fee satellite payload programs.
-As a consequence, some of the Company's development expenditures will be customer-funded thus reducing the level of internal research and development spending.
 Internally generated cash and cash reserves are adequate to fund these development efforts.